menandmice/micetro_docs/guides/implementation/mfa_azure.rst

 Integrating with Microsoft Entra ID
 ====================================
 Integrating Micetro with Microsoft Entra ID (formerly Azure AD) can simplify the authentication process by providing multifactor authentication (MFA) and single sign-on (SSO) functionalities.
-After configuration, Micetro's login page will include a button that, when clicked, directs users to Microsoft Entra's authentication URL, where they can complete the authentication process using their Entra credentials and gain access to Micetro without the need to enter their login credentials repeatedly.
+After configuration, Micetro's login page will include a button that, when clicked, directs users to Microsoft Entra ID's authentication URL, where they can complete the authentication process using their Entra ID credentials and gain access to Micetro without the need to enter their login credentials repeatedly.

 Dependency Checklist
 --------------------